Blog Hero

 Lubricating Eye Drops

 Artificial tears or lubricating eye drops help relieve dry eye symptoms.
-Generally, dry eye after cataract surgery is temporary, with symptoms decreasing after one month.
+Generally, dry eye after laser cataract surgery is temporary, with symptoms decreasing after one month.
 Most over-the-counter (OTC) artificial tears are effective for short-term dry eye treatment.

 Many OTC eye drops use multi-dose packaging, which uses preservatives to prevent contamination.
 However, the preservatives combined with long-term use can cause adverse effects, including an allergic response or toxic reaction.
 Notably, your eye drops for dry eye can cause or aggravate dry eye.

-Cataract surgery patients may also benefit from prescription eye drops for dry eye.
+Laser cataract surgery patients may also benefit from prescription eye drops for dry eye.
 Examples of prescription eye drops include:

 • Cyclosporine eye drops: Cyclosporine is prescribed to increase tear production by reducing swelling (inflammation).
 The eye drops are applied twice daily, 12 hours apart.
 The eye drops are available in a multi-dose container or single-use.